Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Can I run a Palworld server on Linux?

-Yeah, no problem.
+Yes.
 Palworld dedicated servers work fine on 64-bit Linux setups like Ubuntu or AlmaLinux.
 Most people use SteamCMD to install and manage it, which is solid if you’re running a headless VPS or something without a desktop.
 Easy to script, easy to automate.
 Just make sure the machine meets the basic hardware requirements, or the server’s gonna choke.

 What is the max number of players on a dedicated server?